 In addition, her continuous work as a theater musician plays an important role.
 Simone Keller worked as a pianist and actress in countless productions at the Schauspielhaus Zürich, Theater Basel, City Theater Bern, Theater Neumarkt in Zurich, Theater Chur, Schlachthaus Theater Bern, Theater Rigiblick Zürich, Theater Winterthur and the Theater at Gleis Winterthur with directors such as Ursina Greuel, Ruedi Häusermann, Joachim Schloemer and Fritz Hauser.

-Since 2014, Simone Keller, together with director and composer Philip Bartels, has been directing a production of "ox&öl" (www.oxoel.ch), which also develops the latest forms of mediation for children and adults, together with theater projects, focussing on working with children with a migrant background, such as the Intergenerationen-Musikwerkstatt "Piccolo Concerto Grosso" which was developed in collaboration with the Lucerne Symphony Orchestra, has been shown since then at the KKL Luzern and the Tonhalle Zürich and will be continued regularly from 2016 in collaboration with the Kiwanis Club Zürich.
+Since 2014, Simone Keller, together with director and composer Philip Bartels, has been directing a production of "ox&öl" (www.oxoel.ch), which also develops the latest forms of education projects for children and adults, together with theater projects, focussing on working with children with a migrant background, such as the Intergenerationen-Musikwerkstatt "Piccolo Concerto Grosso" which was developed in collaboration with the Lucerne Symphony Orchestra, has been shown since then at the KKL Luzern and the Tonhalle Zürich and will be continued regularly from 2016 in collaboration with the Kiwanis Club Zürich.
 In addition, ox&öl developed a speech-musical theater with concrete poetry for children and the unemployed, a composition course with an integration class, the music workshop "Tisch-Musik" in collaboration with Pro Juventute, an interactive recording installation in the Zurich radio studio with music by Ruedi Häusermann and two interdisciplinary musical plays in the Zürcher Architekturforum with compositions by Marcel Zaes for a "humanoid" synthesizer.
 In 2017, ox&öl will be launching a series of scenic song recitals, and will be developing a musical theater production for the second time with the HORA theater class for actors with cognitive impairments.

 Simone Keller has recorded for the Böhlau publishing house Vienna Galina Ustwolskajas Klaviersonaten, has performed various solo and chamber music recordings in collaboration with the SWR Experimentalstudio, the Swiss radio DRS, Musiques Suisses and Quilin Records, and has contributed to several audio plays for the Merian publishing house.